The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 The pharmaceutical industry loves to find natural substances, put them in a tablet and sell them to you at 1000 times the cost.
 Do not buy beta-sitosterol; just eat avocados, maize and use olive oil.

-And do not wait until you have BPH; an ounce of prevention is definitely better than a pound of cure.
+wait until you have BPH; an ounce of prevention is definitely better than a pound of cure.
+The health benefits of avocado fat are simply vast.

 This Mexican avocado soup is another way we enjoy this wonderful fruit from Central America.